 Tips to Wash Your Mattress Protector:

 If you have a conventional mattress protector, you should check the label to be sure it’s machine-washable.
-Most of them are, but the label may indicate any specific care instructions so be sure to double-check anyway.
-You should avoid dry cleaning the mattress protector because the heat could melt the water resistant material.
-Here’s the general steps for washing your conventional mattress protector:
+Most of them are, but the label may indicate any specific care instructions, so double-check anyway.
+You should avoid dry cleaning the mattress protector because the heat could melt the water-resistant material.
+Here are the general steps for washing your conventional mattress protector: